-We presented data from each systematic review for each primary and secondary outcome in order of certainty (i.e. high-certainty evidence first, followed by moderate-certainty evidence, etc.); for efficacy (intervention vs placebo) comparisons, followed by effectiveness comparisons; at each level of follow-up (i.e. short-term, followed by intermediate-term, etc.).
+We presented data from each systematic review for the primary and secondary outcomes for each comparison and follow-up duration, where available.
 We presented narrative descriptions of results only when statistical outcome data was not available.
-We stratified the data by the duration of LBP observed in the included studies; acute (0 to 6 weeks); sub-acute (6 to 12 weeks); chronic (> 12 weeks); mixed (multiple symptom durations grouped together, e.g. acute and subacute or subacute and chronic); and unclear (symptom duration not reported).
+We stratified the data by the duration of LBP observed in the included studies as follows:

+- Acute (0 to 6 weeks);

+- Sub-acute (6 to 12 weeks);

+- Chronic (> 12 weeks);

+- Mixed (multiple symptom durations grouped together, e.g. acute and subacute or subacute and chronic);

+- Unclear (symptom duration not reported).